Koszul Duality for Quasi-split Real Groups: Integral regular blocks for a quasi-split group

 \begin{Prop} The functor $\Tt|_\P$ is fully faithful. \end{Prop}

-\begin{Ex} Before describing the last ingredient of the proof we give an example of an object in $\P$.
-The easiest one to describe is the projective cover of an irreducible $L\in \M$ supported on the whole of $X$.
-Thus $L=j_{!*}(\LL)$ where $j$ is the embedding of the open $K\times H$ orbit $X_0$ into $X$ and $\LL$ is an irreducible $K\times H$ equivariant local system on $X_0$.
+Before describing the last ingredient of the proof we define an important set of objects in $\Mh$.
+Let $L=j_{!*}(\LL[\dim X_L])$ be an irreducible object in $\M$, where we have written $j:X_L\to X$ for the embedding of the open $K$-orbit in the support of $L$ and $\LL$ for the corresponding irreducible local system.
+Let $\cE$ be the free pro-unipotent local system on the torus $A_L=X_L/K$ (see \cite{Beil} for the original reference and \cite{BY} where it was used in a closely related context).

-Let $\cE$ be the free pro-unipotent local system on the torus $A=X_0/K$ (cf. e.g. \cite{BY}).
-Then $\Pi_\LL=j_!(\LL\otimes \cE)$ will be called {\em the deformed principal series module} corresponding to $\LL$.
-It is easy to see that $\Pi_\LL$ is the projective cover of $L$.